nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 :information_source: **Command Formats:** <br>

-* `tag m/MODULE`: Tags a module to user.
+* `tag m/MODULE...`: Tags modules to the user.

-* `tag INDEX m/MODULE`: Tags a module to the contact at specified index.
+* `tag INDEX m/MODULE...`: Tags modules to the contact at the specified index.

-* `tag m/MODULE DAY START END`: Tags a lesson to the user with the specified parameters, and tags the module if not already done so.
+* `tag m/MODULE DAY START END...`: Tags lessons to the user with the specified parameters, and tags the module if not already done so.

+* `tag g/GROUP...`: Tags groups to the user.

+* `tag INDEX g/GROUP...`: Tags groups to the contact at the specified index.

 </div>